 Gartner defines a Smart City as an urbanized area where multiple sectors cooperate to achieve sustainable outcomes through the analysis of contextual real time information shared among sector specific information and operational technology systems.
-Following this definition, Building Energy Management System will be part of the 1.6 million things related with Smart Homes and Smart Commercial Buildings.
+Following this definition, Building Energy Management System will be part of the 1.6 million things related to Smart Homes and Smart Commercial Buildings.
 It is obviously a very interesting opportunity to focus our strength on delivering a the adequate solution depending on where we want to position.

 In the case we are dealing with, we are focusing on an office building, seven stories high, open offices, meeting rooms, central heating, central A/C and regular data center.
 The possibilities for reducing energy in this kind of building, specially if it’s an old building that wasn’t optimised for energy consumption, are finite but fruitful.
 Depending on the approach it will result in monthly bill reduction.

 In a Smart City, where the buildings are smart homes were built without having this into consideration, the saving options are wide open.
 Architects didn’t think about this.
 It may be in newer buildings, that were designed with more energy-saving awareness.
 But let’s face it, most of the buildings in modern and antique cities were built many years ago.

 Let’s check how the two approaches are different from each other, and then conclude.

 An Internet of Things solution will look at the points where users are using the energy, look for inefficiencies, and apply techniques to reduce consumption.
-Some example to illustrate are the meeting room that should turn off lights when no one is using it, A/C switch off when windows are open, presence lights in common zones that will light up only when someone is passing by.
+Some examples to illustrate are the meeting room that should turn off lights when no one is using it, A/C switch off when windows are open, presence lights in common zones that will light up only when someone is passing by.